 The Audit Committee's remit includes consideration of a statement by the Directors on the long-term viability of the Company.
-That statement can be found on page 24.
+The Audit Committee reviewed this statement in the light of the Board's statement that, unless NAV outperformance is delivered from 1 February 2019 to 31 January 2021, the Board will put forward proposals which would include a full cash exit.
+That viability statement can be found on page 22.